Land Conservation: How to Protect and Preserve Nature’s Legacy in Perpetuity

 Landowners are increasingly seeking strategies to preserve habitats, safeguard biodiversity, protect local heritage, and ensure equitable access to open spaces for generations to come.

 If you are thinking of protecting land that you own, there is much to know and different paths you might take.
-Among the most popular and effective strategies: conservation easements and donations to private foundations; public charities, such as land trusts; or government entities, such as local, state, or national park systems.
+Among the most popular and effective strategies: conservation easements and donations to private foundations, public charities (such as land trusts), or government entities including local, state, or national park systems and municipalities.

 The Big Picture

-In the U.S., there are about 2.6 billion acres of land.
-About 1.3 billion acres of this land is privately owned, with states’ percentage of private versus public ownership varying greatly.1
+In the U.S., there are about 2.3 billion acres of land.
+About 1.3 billion acres (60%) of this land is privately owned, with varying amounts of private ownership in different states.

-Put another way: Every year about 1 to 2 million U.S. acres are converted from natural or agricultural use to urban and suburban development.
-That is the equivalent of adding a new city practically double the size of Los Angeles annually.
+Put another way: In the U.S., 1.5 million acres on average are converted annually from natural or agricultural use to urban and suburban development.
+That is the equivalent of adding a new city nearly twice the size of Los Angeles every year — covering an area roughly the size of Delaware.

 Permanent Protection

-What appeals to many landowners is that conservation easements enable them to receive significant tax benefits and achieve their preservation goals yet continue to own the land and retain any existing structures while restricting future development.
+What appeals to many landowners is that conservation easements enable them to receive significant tax benefits, achieve their preservation goals, and possibly have limited use of the land — while still retaining ownership of the property (including any existing structures) in accordance with the easement’s conditions.

-Indeed, most owners opt against donating their conservation easement land.
-For example: Ted Turner, one of the largest private landowners in the U.S., has placed substantial portions of his land under conservation easements but has retained ownership.
+Indeed, many owners opt against donating their conservation easement land.
+For example: Ted Turner, one of the largest private landowners in the U.S., has placed substantial portions of his land under conservation easement but has retained ownership.

-Easements terms vary and can be tailored, but the goal is always to conserve the land either in its natural state or as a working farm, ranch, or sustainable timber enterprise.
-The land in question can be entered into an easement in its entirety or in part.
+Easement terms vary and can be tailored, but the goal is always to conserve the land by keeping it either in its natural state, or with a specific beneficial restricted use, such as a working farm, ranch, or sustainable timber enterprise.
+An easement can be placed on the land in question in its entirety or in part, and partial easements can define its future use.
 At the owner’s discretion, some conservation easements also permit public access for recreational use, such as hiking or bird watching.
-These restrictions, it is important to note, reduce the property’s value.

 Tax Benefits

-If tax reduction is the primary goal, the best approach may be to donate the land to a public charity.
+Even with retained ownership, conservation easements can confer tax benefits on landowners.
+However, if tax reduction is the primary motivation, the best approach may be to donate the land to a public charity.

-While you may donate land to a private foundation, it is less common than donating to a public charity because the tax benefit is reduced.
-There are additional complexities if there is an outstanding mortgage on the land when contributing to a private foundation that would need to be considered.
+While you may donate land to a private foundation, it is less common than donating to a public charity — because the tax benefit is reduced.
+There are additional complexities if there is an outstanding mortgage on the land when contributing it to a private foundation that would need to be taken into consideration.

 Retained Ownership